ketil-malde/kmx/README.md

 ## Installation

-Clone the repository, enter the directory, and type 'cabal install'.
+Clone the repository, cd into the directory, and type 'cabal install'.

 This presupposes that you have a fairly recent and working GHC installation, and if you just did 'apt-get install ghc' for this, you will probably need to 'apt-get cabal-install' and do a 'cabal update' first.
+You may also need to install the development version of libjudy.
+See .travis.yml for something that works.

 ## Usage